 She is an alumni of Teach For America, during which she taught 7th grade Special Education at Lewis and Clarke Middle school for two years in Tulsa, Oklahoma.
 She is a certified Georgia Educator in all content areas for General and Special Education P-5.
 Maria has a Bachelors Degree in Fine Arts from the University of Georgia.

 In 2013 she created and led "Seeds of the Earth Summer Camp" at Earthsong in Athens, Ga.
-She was the creator and led teacher for Exploring the Earth Summer Camp 2017 and 2018 at Little Rose Nature School in Watkinsville, Ga.
+She was the creator and lead teacher for Exploring the Earth Summer Camp 2017 through 2019 at Little Rose Nature School in Watkinsville, Ga.
 Her wonderful camps will continue at Little Rose for the foreseable future!

 Samantha Terry is certified teacher in the state of Georgia.
 She received her degree from Piedmont College in Athens, Georgia in 2013.
 Samantha is certified to teach ages kindergarten through fifth grade.
 Samantha has taught in a local public school for three years and taught in the public schools of Thailand for a year.
 She and her husband Matt currently teach in Vietnam.

 During her year as a teacher in Thailand, Samantha was able to explore what education is like outside of the walls of a classroom.
 Through her experiences she has formed a dream of leading and teaching children to explore the world around them.
 Samantha has a deep passion for learning and nature, her dream is to combine the two in hopes of creating a youth who is educated and passionate for the world that surrounds them.

 Stephanie Strickland holds a Bachelor of Arts in International Relations from Agnes Scott College and also a Master's in the Art of Teaching at Piedmont in Secondary Education/Social Sciences.
 She has a addendum to her masters degree (Ga State University) in behavior disorders .
 She served as a traditional educator for 10 years, and has been acting as an educational consultant for the past twelve years.